-- 1. Test to see if the bore hole of the Main Frame fits onto the shaft do not force it it might or might not fit without using the 'Opener'. - 2.
+- 1. Test to see if the bore hole of the Main Frame fits onto the Shaft Assembly.
+Do not force it it may or may not fit without using the 'Opener'. - 2.
 OPENER Find the two bolts at the base of the Drive Unit that clamp it onto the Shaft.
 Check that those bolts are loose.
-Note the empty middle hole... that is the Opener. - If the Opener is needed, remove one of those two bolts.
-Screw it into the middle opener hole until it is hard against the far wall, then tighten this bolt only one quarter of a turn at a time until the Drive Unit frame will slide easily into the shaft assembly.
+Note the empty middle hole... that is the Opener. - ➤ If the Opener is needed, remove one of those two bolts.
+Screw it into the middle Opener hole until it is hard against the far wall, then tighten this bolt only one quarter of a turn at a time until the Drive Unit Frame will slide easily into the Shaft Assembly.